mnpw-leeds/PSIPREDauto/README.md

 batch_submit(r"C:\Sequences", "foo@bar.com", r"C:\Sequences\Results")
 ```
-The results will be saved in the folder "C:\Sequences\Results\Output (dd-mm-yy h-m-s)", where (dd-mm-yy h-m-s) is the date and time when the job was submitted in european date format. `batch_submit` also has
+The results will be saved in the folder "C:\Sequences\Results\Output <timestamp>", where the timestamp is in dd-mm-yy h-m-s format.
+Remember that you will also receive a seperate email copy of the results for each file submitted, if you are submitting a large batch it is advisable to set up an email filter to prevent your inbox being flooded by PSIPRED (emails will be from "psipred@cs.ucl.ac.uk", without quotes) . `batch_submit` also has
 the 'interval' parameter which behaves in the same way as in `single_submit`.
 It is recommended to not alter this in most cases as setting lower values can lead to instability.
 For small batches of
 short sequences lower values may lead to faster completion, however for longer sequences and larger batches it may cause the program to crash before completion.
 This is because if too many requests are
 made before jobs are complete the server will start rejecting requests, causing an exception to be thrown.
-At present this will cause the program to crash.
+At present this will cause a crash.

 ### From the command line